saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 ### Extracting network with COSMOS to formulate mechanistic hypotheses

-In this part the COSMOS run is performed.
+In this next parts the COSMOS run is going to be performed.
 We can use the output of decoupleR (the activities) next to the factor weights as an input for COSMOS to specifically focus the analysis on pre-computed data-driven results.

 Here, in the first step, the data is loaded.
 Besides the activity estimations and the factor weights, the previous filtered out expressed